zebrajaeger/esp32-led-dimmer/README.md

 Dictionary:

-- 'f': frequency (in Hz)
+- 'f': frequency: 24...1500 (in Hz)
 - 'd': data
 - 'c': channel index (starts with 0)
-- 'v': brightness value: 0..4096 as linear PWM brightness steps or a  percentage value as string, i.E. "35.7%".
+- 'v': brightness value: 0...4096 as linear PWM brightness steps or a  percentage value as string, i.E. "35.7%".
 Can be a simple value or an array.
 Starts with channel index.

 There are three topics: